ClaireNeveu/macrame/README.md

 # Macramé
-Macrame provides macro-base replacements for parts of the Scala standard library.
+Macrame provides macro-based replacements for parts of the Scala standard library.

 ## Getting Macramé
 If you're using SBT, add the following to your build file.